Point, Segment and Count: A Generalized Framework for Object Counting: Experiments

-Fig.~\ref{fig:qualitative_results} showcases example results on few-shot and zero-shot object counting and detection.
-Our \methodname has produced distinct detection results and accurate counts. \methodname is able to detect these small objects and discriminate well between the objects and background with the given example images and texts.
-However, we find that our method is slightly not robust to the occlusion of objects.
+Fig.~\ref{fig:qualitative_results} showcases example results on few-shot/zero-shot object counting/detection.
+Our \methodname has produced distinct detection results and accurate counts. \methodname can detect these small objects and discriminate well between the objects and background with the given example images/texts.
+However, our method is slightly not robust to the occlusion of objects.
 This is because SAM cannot distinguish occluded objects.
 Interestingly, \methodname can employ the text prompts to detect the objects accurately, even though given bad examples.
 For example, the example boxes of the deer in the last samples are only annotated around the head.
 We can address this problem by text prompts, whereas~\cite{xu2023zero} selects better example boxes.
-We show more failure cases in supplementary~\cref{fig:qualitative_results_supp}.
+We show failure cases in supplementary Fig.~\ref{fig:qualitative_results_supp}.

 In addition, Fig.~\ref{fig:qualitative_comparisons} presents the qualitative comparisons with few-shot object counting: C-DETR~\cite{nguyen2022few}, BMNet+~\cite{shi2022represent} and FamNet~\cite{ranjan2021learning}, and zero-shot object counting: SAM-Free~\cite{shi2023training} and ZSOC~\cite{xu2023zero}.
 We directly referred the results from their published papers to avoid any potential bias of self-implementation. \methodname has more interpretable detection results than density maps and performs competitively at extremely crowded scenes. \methodname also presents superior and discriminative detections than C-DETR and SAM-Free.